tvrzna/emptty/README.md

 `Name` Optional name to be used as Session Name.

 `Exec` Defines command to start Desktop Environment/Window Manager.
+It could contain multiple arguments same as in \*.desktop files.
 This value does not need to be defined, if .emptty file is presented as shell script (with shebang at the start and execution permissions).

 `Environment` Selects, which environment should be defined for following command.
 Possible values are "xorg" and "wayland", "xorg" is default.